acaprojects/meraki-scanner/README.md

 ## Environment Variables

 * `MERAKI_VALIDATOR` for meraki to validate the service is for the organisation specified
-* `MERAKI_SECRET` to confirm that the requests are coming from a meraki server
+* `MERAKI_SECRET` to confirm that the requests are coming from a meraki server.
+This is also used as a bearer token for application requests to the server.

-`MERAKI_SECRET` is also used as a bearer token for application requests to the server.
+* `MERAKI_VERSION` is the expected protocol version.
+Default to `"2.0"`.